sdispater/pendulum/docs/_docs/difference.rst

 You can also change the locale of the string either globally by using ``pendulum.set_locale('fr')`` before the ``diff_for_humans()`` call or specifically for the call by passing the ``locale`` keyword argument.
-See the `Localization`_ section for more detail.
+See the :ref:`Localization` section for more detail.

 .. code-block:: python